MANOJPATRA1991/whiteboard-server-side/README.md

 # whiteboard-server-side
-The server side of whiteboard blog MEAN app
+The final build along with server-side implementation of whiteboard blog MEAN app.
+The front-end code for this project is available for review [here](https://github.com/MANOJPATRA1991/whiteboard).

 # Installation and Testing